 |No Exam Information

-- gain an understanding of the construction of different corpora and what kinds of data they are able to provide
+- An understanding of the construction of different corpora and what kinds of data they are able to provide

 |Course organiser||Dr Brona Murphy